 - Read and memorize nursery rhymes

 This is a Free Printable Rhyming Sorting Game that you can use with children of different levels.
 For kids who are starting out learning about rhyming, you can have them sort only 2 or 3 groups of cards, while more advanced kids can sort all 6 groups.
 This is great for both readers and non-readers!

 Here is how I played it with my almost 3 year old:

 I set up 3 groups of cards, then gave her one card at a time to sort in the correct group.

 I started out by asking her "Does bat rhyme with cat, does bat rhyme with dog, or does bat rhyme with pie?"
 She was confused at first, so I said "Bat rhymes with cat because it sounds like cat.
 Bat, cat, bat, cat."
 I did that for a few cards until she got the hang of it and started doing it on her own.

-For another rhyming activity check out this Dr. Seuss Matching Rhyming Words printable:
+For another rhyming activity check out this Dr. Seuss Rhyming Hat printable: